NWI announces student awards at Spring 2023 Industrial Advisory Board meeting

 Anicah received her Bachelor of Chemical Engineering from the University of Kentucky in Lexington, Kentucky in May 2022.
 Her literature review presentation focused on the understanding of how surfactant type and blending effect biodegradability of various biopolymer substrates as well as surfactant adsorption and the subsequent impact on wettability.

 Polymers used in hygiene products include non-biodegradable polypropylene and polyethylene, both of which are hydrophilized by surfactants.
 It is of increasing interest to both nonwovens companies, as well as the general public, that more sustainable materials with the capability to be implemented into hygiene products be identified.
-Bio-derived polymers, such as poly-lactic acid, can biodegrade into minerals in one or more environments.
+While there are many possible approaches to improved sustainability, including investigation of recycled feedstocks, the current research is focused on bio-derived polymers, such as poly-lactic acid (PLA).
 However, such materials are hydrophobic, thus requiring hydrophilization before use as a nonwoven top sheet.
 Additionally, biopolymers are commonly blended in the literature to increase flexibility.

 Anicah started her doctoral studies in Chemical and Biomolecular Engineering at NC State last fall.
 She is a student of Dr. Saad Khan of the University’s Department of Chemical and Biomolecular Engineering and Dr. Morton Barlaz, of the Civil, Construction and Environmental Engineering Department.
 She is mentored by Dr. Carl Wust of Indorama Ventures (Retired), Dr. DeeAnn (“Dee”) Nelson of Avgol Nonwovens; an Indorama Ventures Company, Dr. Abhay Joijode of Berry Global, Mr. Chad Kamann of NatureWorks, and Dr. SA.
 Ravishankar of Saint-Gobain.